-68% of U.S. cities report that addiction is their single argest cause of homelessness.
+68% of U.S. cities report that addiction is the most prevalent issue in the lives of homeless people.
 Effective addiction recovery programming that addresses the root causes of addiction is essential to successfully transition hurting people from homelessness to stable housing.